Get insider access

 Charging Port USB-C

 The battery performance is very good.
 JBL advertises that the battery lasts eight hours continuously, and we measured just over that.
 Keep in mind that battery life varies depending on use, though.
-Luckily, if you need to replenish them, the carrying case supplies three additional charges, and you can even use one bud while the other charges.
+If you run out of juice, the carrying case supplies three additional charges, and you can even use one bud while the other charges.

 8.0